 Business As Usual

 While we prefer to do our own decorating, should circumstances require, we can have items decorated at our vendor sties and shipped directly to you.
 Our top vendors provide us with daily updates on goods arriving and any delays given their country of origin.
-In essence, it is “Business as Usual” here at MOBO at this time.
-We will continue to monitor the situation and follow recommended guidelines of course to ensure our staff’s and the general community’s safety.
+In essence, it is “Business as Usual” here at MOBO.
+We will continue to watch the situation and follow recommended guidelines.
+Our top priority is to ensure our staff’s and the general community’s safety.

 Recession Marketing Tips

 The most important thing to remember when marketing in a recession is to do just that…continue to market.
-Focus on your existing clients and be the go-to person they need as a resource on how to best navigate these challenging times.
-You want to be positioned for the ultimate success when the economy rebounds and that means staying top of mind with your customers.
+Focus on your existing clients.
+Be the go-to person they need as a resource on how to best navigate these challenging times.
+Be positioned for the ultimate success when the economy rebounds.
+That means staying top of mind with your customers.

 According to Blue Corona Measurable Marketing Strategies (bet they re-brand themselves after this, LOL!), “…consumers prioritize consumption by sorting products and services in to four categories: